 It sounds too good to be true, but it does make sense.
 If you’re the first to file and claim your child as a dependent, the onus of responsibility is then on your former spouse to explain his or her copycat claim.
 In other words, you already claimed the kid; your ex now has to explain to the IRS why he or she did too.

 There’s not much doubt that noncustodial parents don’t get a lot of breaks when it comes to taxes.
 In general, they’re the ones paying child support (which isn’t deductible), and they have a harder time claiming the child as a dependent.
 But don’t throw in the tax towel and drown yourself in IRS forms just yet.
 There are some ways that the noncustodial parent can find some tax relief.

 First up: itemized deductions.
 If you choose not to take the standard deduction the year you file, you can actually write off some of your child’s expenses, whether or not you’re claiming him or her as a dependent.
 One of the big ones is medical expenses; if you’re paying for some of your kid’s medical costs or treatment, you can itemize them.
+Rules apply, however, for claiming these medical expenses as deductions, requiring them to exceed 7.5% of your adjusted gross income.
 That includes health savings account distributions too [source: Bischoff].
 You do have to make sure your kid is considered a qualifying child, however: That means you must be able to claim that the child is with one or both parents half the year, that half the child’s support is provided by one or both parents and that you as parents are divorced or separated.

 5. Head of Household